saniyajamwal/sc1015-Group-Proj/README.md

 | Chi Seo Hyeon |        EDA        |-|

 ## Question/Problem Definition
-Crime occurs in every country and poverty is something no country is exempt from.
-This got us thinking on the correlation between the two and how one impacts the other while specifically looking at property-motivated crimes.
+Crime occurs in every country and yet it is something no country has found a solution to.
+This got us thinking on the correlation between the crime rates and motivations for committing such heinous acts while specifically looking at avaricious crimes.
 This brought us to our question:

 >*How does household income and home value affect crime types and crime rates?*